Five Ways a Manufacturing Partner Can Support Your Sustainability Goals

 The value of working with a diversified manufacturing partner is having access to sustainability best practices and capabilities that transcend industry silos, while protecting customer IP.
 A partner like Jabil will have in-house expertise in end-to-end solutions across industries, from sustainable product and packaging designs that reduce carbon emissions to creating new, sustainable materials and redesigning logistics for energy efficiency.

 We have delivered millions of dollars in savings from sustainable packaging solutions, including optimized processes, packaging design and sustainable logistics for world-leading products and consumer brands.
 We also help customers throughout the product life cycle, from product design and development to the end of life.
-One example is the Jabil Design-to-Dust (D2D) process, used by some of our customers to ensure components in their product are recycled and rebuilt into new products, whilst protecting the integrity of data.
 By partnering with customers in the early design stage, we can design for sustainability, taking the product's entire lifecycle into consideration and driving circular economy principles.

 A manufacturing partner can bring you the agility needed, with the best practices that could give your company an edge against the competition.
 Collaboration between brands and manufacturers provides access to the industry's best design, engineering and next-generation technologies at an incredible scale and lasting partnerships which are essential to maximizing sustainability.